 Less than Significant Impact.
 Some wineries that can be covered under the General Order typically contain the stormwater that falls on the facility footprint.
 Some wineries may allow stormwater to discharge to existing stormwater collection systems.
-However, winery process water is applied to the LAA to maximize infiltration and is not allowed to discharge off-site.
+However, winery process water is applied to the LAA to maximize infiltration and is not allowed to discharge offsite.
 The General Order does not allow application of winery process water to an LAA when there is an established probability of precipitation, thus, discharge of polluted runoff is unlikely to occur.
 Also, see response (d) above.

 Otherwise substantially degrade water quality?

 Less than Significant Impact.
-The General Order requires the discharge to comply with the applicable regional water board’s Basin Plan water quality objectives and statewide plans/policies and prohibits the pollution of groundwater or surface water or negative impacts to any beneficial use.
+The General Order requires the discharger to comply with the applicable regional water board’s Basin Plan, water quality objectives, and statewide plans/policies which prohibits the pollution of groundwater or surface water or negative impacts to any beneficial use.

 Place housing within a 100-year flood hazard area as mapped on a federal Flood Hazard Boundary Map or Flood Insurance Rate Map or other flood hazard delineation map?